Zarathustra

 Horses, cows, and camels were very important for the ancient Iranians

-they became Zoroastrians, they started using words like truth, righteous
+after they became Zoroastrians, they started using words like truth,

-some of them in his sacred hymns, the Gathas.
-Here are the list of those
+names some of them in his sacred hymns, the Gathas.
+Here are the

 Karapans